puppetlabs/puppet-docs/source/puppet/3.7/reference/modules_installing.markdown

 * Use the `--environment` option to install into a different environment.
 * Use the `--modulepath` option to manually specify which directory to install into.
 Note: To avoid duplicating modules installed as dependencies, you may need to specify the modulepath as a list of directories; see [the documentation for setting the modulepath][modulepath] for details.
 * Use the `--ignore-dependencies` option to skip installing any modules required by this module.
-* Use the `--debug` option to see additional information about what the puppet module tool is doing.
+* Use the `--debug` option to see additional information about what the Puppet module tool is doing.

 >**A note about installing**